Content

 If you’re experiencing facial hair loss or noticing your beard is thinning, there are a number of potential causes that could be contributing.
 Unfortunately, beard oil is likely not the solution.

-Don’t get us wrong — there are many potential benefits to be harnessed from the ingredients in beard oils, but research is far from being able to authoritatively tell us how to use them, or for that matter, how much of them to use.
+Don’t get us wrong — there are many potential benefits to be harnessed from the ingredients in beard oils, but research is far from conclusive: There’s little guidance around the most effective ways to use them or how much of them to use to see results.

-While beard hair loss is a less common and less well understood condition, it’s something that a healthcare professional can help you understand, diagnose, and treat.
-So if you’re seeing more of your jawline than you’d like, take a first step towards finding a hair loss treatment today.
+While beard hair loss is a less common and less well understood condition than head hair loss, it’s something that a healthcare professional can help you understand, diagnose, and treat.
+So if you’re seeing more of your jawline than you’d like, connect with an expert today to start down the right path of hair loss treatment.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!